A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Conclusion and discussion

-In general, Class (ii) admits more than one reference-frame shift, $\alpha$ (see section 5.3).
-However, for a subclass of it, referred to as Class (i), $\alpha$ is uniquely determined.
-For the latter class, $M^{-1}(y)$, which can now be safely unsubscripted, does not change sign, as identified with Jupiter and Saturn.
-An important feature of Class (i) is that the critical latitudes must coincide with the critical layers, where the zonal wind speed matches with the shift $\alpha$.
-The regular neutral modes must have the unique phase speed $\alpha$, which explains why \cite{Read2009b} observed that long-wavelength Rossby waves in Saturn have the same $10^{\rm h} 34^{\rm m}$ rotation period.
+In general, Class (ii) admits more than one reference-frame shift, $\alpha$ (see section 4.2).
+However, for a subclass of it, referred to as Class (i), $\alpha$ is uniquely determined (Theorem 3).
+For the latter class, $M^{-1}(y)$, which can now be safely unsubscripted, does not change sign.
+Class (i) is approximately identified with Jupiter and Saturn.
+An important feature of Class (i) is that on the neutral curve the \textcolor{black}{PV extrema} must coincide with the critical \textcolor{black}{latitudes}, where the zonal wind speed matches with the phase speed of the neutral mode $\alpha$.
+Around the neutral parameters, vortices are produced near the critical latitudes, although mathematically we can show that all neutral modes have no singularity there.
+Furthermore, for Class (i), Theorem 2 gives the necessary and sufficient condition for the stability when the limit $L_d\rightarrow 0$ is taken.

+The stability results for the linearised $1\frac{3}{4}$ layer model are summarised as follows: \begin{itemize} \item If $Q'$ has no zeros, the flow is stable (Charney-Stern). \item Even if $Q'$ has zeros, if the flow is Class (i), it is stable if either $M^{-1}\leq 0$ everywhere (KA-I) or $M^{-1}\leq 1$ everywhere (KA-II). \item If the flow is Class (ii), it is unstable if there are $\alpha, h$ such that $M_{\alpha}^{-1}> h$ in the interval where the hurdle $h$ is defined (Hurdle theorem). \end{itemize} If the flow is not Class (ii), then numerical methods are currently the primary recourse to determining stability.

 Our results also offer new insights into the theoretical understanding of pattern formation in planetary atmospheres.
 The KA stability theorems were re-expressed by \cite{Dowling2014} in terms the Rossby Mach number, revealing a key attribute that supersonic critical latitudes are stable.
-However, this left the natural question of how subsonic a critical latitude must be before becoming unstable, which is answered precisely by Theorem 4, and illustrated with detailed model analyses in section 5.1.
+However, this left the natural question of how subsonic a critical latitude must be before becoming unstable, which is answered precisely by Theorem 2, and illustrated with detailed model analyses in sections 4 and 5.
+In the case where $M^{-1}$ is a constant, the sonic condition, $M^{-1}=1$, must give the stability boundary, according to Theorems 1 and 2.
+Therefore, the conjecture of \cite{Stamp1993} is mathematically confirmed to be correct.
+In section 4 we extended the \cite{Stamp1993} model to study the case where $M^{-1}$ is not constant.
+The $\rm sech^2$ bump profile considered for $M^{-1}(y)$ (see (\ref{Mprofile})) is interesting from the perspective of planetary physics because the behaviour of neutral curves can be analysed analytically to some extent.
+There exist qualitatively distinct neutral states, oscillatory and localised modes.
+In the context of Jupiter's atmosphere, only the latter appears, and the KA-II condition becomes almost sharp (figure 13).
+This implies that in atmospheres sustained over long periods, the $M^{-1}$ profile cannot become too subsonic, aligning with observational facts.
+However, a closer look in figure 1 reveals that the $Q_y$ curve sits above $U$ in the latitude range of -30 to -20 degrees.
+Unsteady dynamics may occur at neutral or subsonic critical latitudes there \citep[see][]{Read2006,Read2009}.